-In this post Ill give you full guide on keeping oscar fish and easy guide on Oscar Fish Care.
-They are one of the most famous fish among aquarists.
-Oscar fish belong to Family cichlid and belong to genus Astronotus .
-There are two species in genus Astronotus, and they are Astronotus crassipinnis (Heckel, 1840) Astronotus ocellatus (Agassiz, 1831).
+In this post, I’ll give you a full guide on keeping Oscar fish and an easy guide on Oscar Fish Care.
+They are one of the most popular freshwater fish among aquarists.
+Oscar fish belong to the Family cichlid and belong to the genus Astronotus .
+There are two species in the genus Astronotus, and they are Astronotus crassipinnis (Heckel, 1840) Astronotus ocellatus (Agassiz, 1831).
 The common or aquarium verity is A. ocellatus.
-Oscar fish also know as marble cichlid, velvet cichlid and tiger Oscar.
-A. ocellatus had discovered by Louis Agassiz in 1831 first named as Lobotes ocellatus by mistaking it as a marine fish.
+Oscar fish are also known as marble cichlid, velvet cichlid, and tiger Oscar.
+A. ocellatus had discovered by Louis Agassiz in 1831 first named Lobotes ocellatus by mistaking it for a marine fish.
 But after a lot of work, the species was put under genus Astronotus as A. ocellatus

 Native Distribution and Habitat of Oscar fish

 - 1 Native Distribution and Habitat of Oscar fish

 - 3 Oscar fish behavior